Raiders beat Cowboys 36-33 in OT on field goal after penalty | NFL | Journal Gazette

 Raiders beat Cowboys 36-33 in OT on field goal after penalty

+ARLINGTON, Texas — Derek Carr and the Las Vegas Raiders got the third-down help they needed from Dallas cornerback Anthony Brown.

-ARLINGTON, Texas Daniel Carlson kicked a 29-yard field goal in overtime after Anthony Brown's fourth pass-interference penalty kept the drive alive, and the Las Vegas Raiders beat the Dallas Cowboys 36-33 on Thursday.
+Daniel Carlson kicked a 29-yard field goal in overtime after Brown's fourth pass-interference penalty kept the drive alive, and the Raiders beat the Cowboys 36-33 on Thursday.

 Carlson's fifth field goal came after Brown was called for interference on Zay Jones on third-and-18.
 All four of Brown's interference penalties came on third-down incompletions.